-- The popular bootcamp Lambda School offers 9-month courses in web dev and data science.
+- The popular bootcamp Lambda School offers courses in web dev and data science.

-- Similarly, Thinkful and Holberton School also offer ISA options.
-They have tracks in software engineering, UX/UI design, and more.
+- Similarly, Thinkful and Holberton School also have tracks in software engineering, UX/UI design, and more.

 - Students can also consider Kenzie Academy, a full-time bootcamp that offers in-person and online courses in software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.